Amali24/SettlersOfCatan/README.md

 Advanced Java Group Project - Merged Version

 Advanced Java Group Project – as of 11/23/16

-What’s in the .zip:
+What’s in the project:

 1. NetBeans Project and associated files

 2. CatanGameboard.jpeg
 	Provides a visual reference for the coordinates referenced in the game.
 	This will be especially useful in debug mode in the console.
 	The console supports using letters for x-coords (e.g. A [enter] 7 [enter]).
 3. Bank.java
 	Handles trading, doesn’t “do” much on its own, but is used by GameManager